 Requirements

 The Yale College Program of Study (YCPS) provides an authoritative description of the Department’s programs and requirements.
+Students are encouraged to complete the PLSC Worksheet before meeting with your advisor to review your progress toward the Political Science major and plan your remaining coursework.

 Standard Major